 I’ve been messing about with databases for a long time.
-I say “messing about” because I’ve never been a DBA, but as a systems programmer and storage administrator, I’ve been on the periphery of the application layer and of course I’ve deployed many personal databases.
+I say “messing about” because I’ve never officially been a DBA.
+But as a systems programmer and storage administrator, I’ve been on the periphery of the application layer and of course I’ve deployed many personal databases.
 I was intrigued to read about the new global distributed SQL database Google is making available in their Cloud Platform, aka Spanner.
 This is an ACID compliant, geo-distributed SQL database that allegedly has no scaling limit, with practical scalability in the thousands of nodes, or more.

 IBM Invented Everything

 The challenge of building a distributed consistent SQL database isn’t trivial.
 Looking back at my mainframe days, IBM needed Parallel Sysplex (and GDPS – Geographically Dispersed Parallel Sysplex) to achieve the feat.
 The core of Parallel Sysplex was the Sysplex Timer, a hardware timer that each mainframe in a Sysplex used as a single “point of truth” for time.
 The point here is not whether the Sysplex Timer was accurate in absolute time terms (in fact no clock ever is), but that it was a single point of reference that each system (and in the case of databases, DB2) could use to be 100% sure of the timing of I/O updates and commits.
 Without this, any system in a cluster can’t be 100% certain of the time order of updates.
 Relying on local clocks isn’t enough.
 The Sysplex Timer was also used in synchronising other functions like generic resource locking (ENQs).